DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-usage.md

 ```

 This functionality will reduce the number of polling requests that are made to the DevCycle Config CDN, and instead will
-use a long lived HTTP connection to receive updates on when there is a new config available.
+use a long-lived HTTP connection to receive updates when there is a new config available.
 This reduces outbound network
 traffic, as well as optimizes the SDK for efficiency.